citp/privacy-policy-historical/s/su/sub/submitbookmark.info.md

-> *The following text is extracted and transformed from the submitbookmark.info privacy policy that was archived on 2018-12-27.
-Please check the [original snapshot on the Wayback Machine](https://web.archive.org/web/20181227043859id_/http%3A//submitbookmark.info/privacy) for the most accurate reproduction.*
+> *The following text is extracted and transformed from the submitbookmark.info privacy policy that was archived on 2019-06-26.
+Please check the [original snapshot on the Wayback Machine](https://web.archive.org/web/20190626155638id_/http%3A//submitbookmark.info/privacy) for the most accurate reproduction.*

 # privacy – submitbookmark

 #### Effective May 26, 2018

-If you have any questions about our Privacy Policy, you can contact us at [[email protected]](https://web.archive.org/cdn-cgi/l/email-protection) and include ‘Privacy Policy’ in the subject line.
+If you have any questions about our Privacy Policy, you can contact us at privacy@ and include ‘Privacy Policy’ in the subject line.

   1. Privacy Policy Overview
   2. What Categories of Information We May Process